mwrnd/OpenCAPI-to-PCIe_for_MNV303212A_RevA2/README.md

 ## Design Notes

-Only a single component is required for the adapter, a [U10A474200T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474200T/14632855)/[U10A474240T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474240T/17066204) SlimSAS 8x Right-Angle SMD Connector.
+Only a single component is needed for the adapter, a [U10A474200T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474200T/14632855)/[U10A474240T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474240T/17066204) SlimSAS 8x Right-Angle SMD Connector.

 A SlimSAS 8x Cable such as the [3M 8ES8-1DF21](https://www.trustedparts.com/en/search/8ES8-1DF21)([Datasheet](https://multimedia.3m.com/mws/media/1398233O/3m-slimline-twin-ax-assembly-sff-8654-x8-30awg-78-5100-2665-8.pdf)) is required to use the adapter with an OpenCAPI FPGA Board.

 Resistor **R1** is shorted to connect `nPRSNT1` to `nPRSNT2_x8`.
-The trace can be scratched off and `nPRSNT1` can be connected to `nPRSNT2_x1` or `nPRSNT2_x4`.
+The trace can be scratched off and `nPRSNT1` can be connected to `nPRSNT2_x1` or `nPRSNT2_x4` to limit the PCIe lane width.